Saltern is a boutique research & design studio, shaping technology to make human sense.

 We'll help you hone in on target participant criteria and outreach channels, crafting bespoke messaging, including for niche and hard-to-reach populations.

-“Pinch-hitter" research study support
+Ad-hoc user research support

 "Can someone jump in to help?"